 Figure 2-2 illustrates the flow of the installation when you want to use ASM for the Oracle database.
-The installation flow differs if you use Oracle 11g R2.

-Installation flow for Oracle ASM Figure 2-2
+Figure 2-2 Installation flow for Oracle ASM

 The methodology is to perform the following:

 - Install the Oracle and the ASM binaries on the local disk, configure the ASM, and to create the Oracle database on ASM disk groups during the first installation. - Then, install the Oracle and the ASM binaries on local disks of other nodes.